awsdocs/aws-cost-management-user-guide/doc_source/manage-account-payment-aispl.md

 1. For the fields that you want to change, type your updated information, and then choose **Update**\.

 **Note**
 You can choose to add an email address for billing in the **Alternate Contacts** section to have AISPL send a copy of billing\-related emails to that email address\.
-For example, AISPL sends a copy of your monthly bill to your Billing contact address\.
+For example, AISPL sends a copy of your monthly bill to your Billing contact address\.<a name="aispl-account-contacts"></a>

 **To add, update, or remove alternate contacts**